Plymouth railway station: Platform layout

 Beyond Platform 8 are two tracks, known as Park Sidings, which are used for stabling trains between services, but most trains are nowadays kept on the platform tracks between arrival and departure.
 There are some more sidings adjacent to platform 1.
 There is an extra track between platforms 4 and 5 for through goods trains and shunting manoeuvres.

+Brunel Plaza

+The railway station and surrounding area is undergoing a redevelopment in 2020-2024.
+Intercity Place, an 11 floor tower next to the station, is being rebuilt for use by the University of Plymouth and the existing three-story car park is being replaced by a new six-story car park on the site of the current Rail Incident Safety Centre building which will be relocated to a new building to the west of the station.
+The old car park will then be demolished and turned into potential sites for more University buildings including a new accommodation block and a hotel.
+The construction works began in late 2020, the University building is due to open in 2023, the car park in 2024, and all other works are due to be completed by 2027.

 Services

 Plymouth is served by Great Western Railway trains on the main line from London Paddington, some of which terminate at Plymouth but many continue over the Cornish Main Line to Penzance or, in the summer, Newquay.
 Services between London Paddington to Plymouth are at least hourly throughout the day.
 A number of named trains operate on this route including the Cornish Riviera, a fast London to Penzance daytime service, and the overnight Night Riviera service on the same route.

-Most CrossCountry trains from Scotland and the North of England via Bristol terminate at Plymouth, although a few continue to Penzance or, on summer weekends, Newquay.
+Most CrossCountry trains from Scotland and the North of England via Bristol terminate at Plymouth, although 2 continue to Penzance, and, on summer weekends, Newquay.
+From Plymouth, most services terminate at Edinburgh Waverley via Birmingham New Street, however, 1 train per day operates towards both Glasgow Central and Aberdeen respectively.

 Local services are provided by Great Western Railway along the Cornish Main Line, often extended eastwards to and from Newton Abbot, Exeter St Davids and beyond.
 Services are also provided on the Tamar Valley Line to Gunnislake.